 Three Main Areas of Focus in UI/UX

 Within the UI/UX design processes there are different aspects that can be focused on including research, visual design, and information architecture.
 When starting or bridging to a career in UI/UX you first need to understand that you are a problem solver first, and a designer second.
 The reason being that a good UI/UX implementer knows that they continually have to learn in order to create the best product.
 Every time a new market is approached, it will have different users who will interface differently with products, hence every application has a learning curve and its market has preferences to be uncovered.
 As a GOOD UI/UX designer you won’t know the answers, but you will know how to find them.
-This is done through research.
+This is done through research and a lot of user acceptance testing.

 Design research isn’t limited to a single step in the design process.
 It can happen before, during, and after the design solution is implemented.
 The first thing to figure out when conducting design research is to know what information you need and how you are going to get it.
 Using that angle, your solutions will combat the natural tendency to “design for yourself” rather than for the target users and will convince others that you have the best solution.
 As far as preliminary research goes, a few good ways to gain information include non-directed interviews, contextual inquiry, and questionnaires.
 Once you have a basic understanding of how to go about designing your solution, visual design comes into play.